 High visit counts can mean access is improving—or it can mean you've created a new stream of claims.
 The only way to know is to measure what happens next.

-Teledermatology shouldn’t be purchased as “virtual dermatology visits.”
-It should be implemented as a front-door system that routes care, controls pharmacy leakage, closes follow-up loops, and strengthens preventive behavior with real verification.
+Teledermatology shouldn't be bought as “virtual dermatology visits.”
+It should be implemented as a front-door system that routes care, controls pharmacy leakage, closes loops, and strengthens prevention with real verification.

-When it’s designed that way, it can deliver what employers actually need: better care, fewer avoidable claims, and a smoother benefits experience-without disruption.
+Designed that way, it delivers what employers need: better care, fewer avoidable claims, and a smoother benefits experience—without disruption.